mirighost/SimonGame/README.md

 # SimonGame
 It is the virtual Simon Game

-In this project for create the game I used JavaScript and JQuery
+I've used JavaScript and JQuery for create the game in this project